 - Willingness to work in PNG for a minimum of 12 months, preferably two years

 - Willingness to learn local language Tok Pisin

 - Willingness to engage your Australian community in promoting the work of the host organisation and their role

 How You Will Help

-The Palms participant will train and support Village Birth Attendants to foster healthy pregnancies and safe deliveries – managing ante natal care, deliveries and post-partum care.
-The Palms participant will also train and support aid post workers (including Village Health Volunteers) to deliver general health services – assessment, diagnosis and treatment as well as facilitating referrals to the Mt Hagen Provincial Hospital – and educate the community on healthy lifestyles, including child spacing.
-An important part of the role of the volunteer will be to support those already trained in training of other community members as Village Birth Attendants and aid post workers.
+- training and supporting aid post workers (including Village Health Volunteers) to deliver general health services – assessment, diagnosis and treatment as well as facilitating referrals to the Mt Hagen Provincial Hospital – and educate the community on healthy lifestyles, including child spacing.

 Note: The monthly living allowance enables you to live a modest local lifestyle.
 Based on the cost of living in a particular country, it covers food, your daily commute, communication and other local costs.
 It is not set to enable you to meet financial commitments at home, such as a mortgage or a personal loan.
 It will not cover the costs of eating out and other entertainment.
 Read more about what is covered in our FAQ.